Aussies ready for dog days of cricket in bio-secure bubble - WHIZ News

 Footballers, coaches and team staff in Australia’s National Rugby League and Australian rules competitions have been heavily fined or placed back in quarantine over the last month for breaking bio-security protocols that are in place to ensure their sports can be played domestically during the pandemic.

-England fast bowler Joffra Archer was stood down for a test match against West Indies last month after making a detour to his home between games and bursting the so-called bio-security bubble.
+England fast bowler Jofra Archer was stood down for a test match against West Indies last month after making a detour to his home between games and bursting the so-called bio-security bubble.

 Finch said following the rules shouldn’t be an issue for his squad, which leaves Australia on Sunday.
 There are players in the squad who will tour England, then go into isolation immediately before the Indian Premier League — the lucrative Twenty20 tournament that is being staged in the United Arab Emirates starting Sept.
 19 — and go back into isolation on return to Australia before a home series against India.